IIILKA/dynamic-data-grid-system/README.md

 *If you change the password here, you should also make corresponding changes in the ddgs.client\vite.config.ts file.*

 ---
----
 **INFO**

 *For more information about generating certificate and cleanup, see [Microsoft documentation](https://learn.microsoft.com/en-us/dotnet/core/additional-tools/self-signed-certificates-guide)*

 ---
 ## Launching containers

-You can start containers in three different ways:

 ---
 **NOTE**